I remember being bullied as a child for being overweight.

 If the bullying does not stop despite your attempts to resolve it yourself, begins to affect your health, and threatens your job performance, you may need to report it.

 Start with your immediate supervisor.
 If your supervisor is the bully, consider speaking to their boss first.
 If you fear retaliation from management, you may choose to go straight to Human Resources.

 Also, focus on how the behavior is affecting your performance at work.
 Although the effects on your mental and physical health are very real, your employer is more concerned about the bottom line – how the bullying is affecting your productivity and ability to do your job.

 Remember, HR is neutral.
 They work for the same company you work for, so they are not your ally.
-Also, they often view bullying as personal conflict that you should be able to resolve on your own.
-You are there to report the bullying, not to gain their sympathy.
+Stick to the facts, keeping in mind that you are there to report the bullying, not to gain their sympathy.